ihmccreery/sjfnw/docs/getting-started/text-editor-setup.md

 There's no particular setup _needed_ for this project, but a few tools may be helpful:

-#### Editorconfig
+### Editorconfig

-Helps maintain consistent per-project coding style by automating some of your text editor's settings (indentation in particular) based on the [`.editorconfig`](https://github.com/aisapatino/sjfnw/blob/master/.editorconfig) file.
+Tool for maintaining consistent per-project coding style by automating some of your text editor's settings (indentation in particular) based on the [`.editorconfig`](https://github.com/aisapatino/sjfnw/blob/master/.editorconfig) file.
 See [editorconfig.org](http://editorconfig.org/) for more info.
 There are plugins for many editors, including:

   - [Sublime](https://github.com/sindresorhus/editorconfig-sublime#readme)
   - [Vim](https://github.com/editorconfig/editorconfig-vim#readme)

-#### Pylint plugin
+### Pylint plugin

-Show lint warnings in your editor so you don't need to run the command line script.
+Shows lint warnings in your editor so you don't need to run the command line script.
 [Install pylint](linters.md) first.

 **Sublime3**: [SublimeLinter](http://sublimelinter.readthedocs.org/en/latest/) + [SublimeLinter-pylint](https://packagecontrol.io/packages/SublimeLinter-pylint)